JoeyStanley/real/cv.md

 University of Georgia Graduate Research Assistantship.
 2014–2016.

 ### Travel Awards

+University of Georgia Department of Linguistics travel award ($150).
+For travel to the 46th New Ways of Analyzing Variation Conference in Madison, WI.
+November, 2017.

 University of Georgia Graduate School travel award ($300).
 For travel to the 46th New Ways of Analyzing Variation Conference in Madison, WI.
 November, 2017.